SamSverko/dev-learning/README.md

-Everything (for now) is in the Wiki.
+Everything is in the Wiki.